iml1111/django-jwt-extended/README.md

 ## Return with refresh token

-If you want to return not only the access token but also the refresh token, you can use it as follows.
+If you want to return not only the access token but also the refresh token, you can use it as follows. `Identity` is input as an argument to generate tokens.

+This `Identity` can contain any object that **can be serialized as json**, and is stored in "sub" of JWT Schema.

 ```python
 from django_jwt_extended import create_access_token